aditi-mittal-cmu/mittal-portfolio/finalProjectPart2.md

 <h4>Target Audience</h4>
 Through this project, I intend to highlight the extent of gender inequality existent in the world,  especially in the Tech industry.
 The target audience for my project is     "everyone".
 I think it is easy to become oblivious to this gender disparity, if it is something that we have not faced or if we come from a country which is not particularly low on the Gender Inequality Index.
 During the research for this project, I was myself alarmed at a lot of statistics -

 To further elaborate on who I mean by "everyone".
-It was important to get a mixed reaction of both "Men" and "Women", of varying ages - in their adult career.
+It was important to get a mixed reaction of both "Men" and "Women", of varying ages - in their career.
 Due to the focus on the Tech industry, I wanted to interview women who have worked in the tech/consulting industry - to get their opinion on whether they have faced or seen gender bias.
 I also wanted to interview men, to understand if they were conscious of their surroundings and noticed some of these differences.
 I really hope that my message resonates with everyone at the level I feel is necessary to draw more attention.
 I also hope that this exercise gets people thinking how can they play a part in building a more just environment for women.